 Step 2 - Applying for the TIE

-If the applicant holds an EU Residence Certificate (temporary or permanent) or has obtained a favorable resolution after presenting the EX-20 application, he can then apply for the TIE.
-To request the TIE it is necessary to make an appointment online with the Oficina de Extranjeros - cita previa-, which can be done here.
+Once you have obtained a favorable resolution after presenting the EX-20 application, you can then apply for the TIE.
+To request the TIE it is necessary to make an appointment online with the Oficina de Extranjeros -cita previa-, which can be done by clicking this link.

 Currently, the Spanish administration has created a special option for the new TIE.
 Select the province where you live and the option “Policia-Exp.
 Tarjeta Asociada al Acuerdo de Retirada Ciudadanos Británicos y sus familiares (Brexit)” -Trámites Cuerpo Nacional de Policía tab-, and follow the further instructions.
 Completing this process will arrange an appointment at an Immigration Office or your local Police Station for a specific date and time.

-Once the appointment is arranged, the UK national will need to provide the following documents:
+Once the appointment is arranged, you will need to provide the following documents:

 Passport (original and copy).

 Padrón (if you changed your address).
 Original and copy, issued within the last 3 months.